hanzhe910/Similarity-Pooling-Method/README.md

    A fixed random seed for reproducibility (`random_state = 42`)

 2. **Choose hyperparameters using cross-validation.**
-   We run `RandomizedSearchCV` with 5-fold cross-validation (`cv = 5`).
+   We run `RandomizedSearchCV` with 5-fold cross-validation (`cv = 5`) on the training split.
+   The held-out test set is not used during cross-validation or hyperparameter selection.

-3. **Refit the model on the full training split using the best hyperparameters.**
+4. **Refit the model on the full training split using the best hyperparameters.**
    After selecting the best hyperparameters, the model is retrained on training set.

-4. **Evaluate on the held-out test set.**
+5. **Evaluate on the held-out test set.**
    We assess model performance on the test split and report evaluation metrics (e.g., MSE, MAE, and R²).
-   The test set is never used during training or hyperparameter choose.
+   The test set is never used during training or hyperparameter selection.